bitlayer-org/bitlayer-org.github.io/docs/dev/json-rpc.md

 * logs: Array - Array of log objects, which this transaction generated.
 The log object:
   * from: DATA, 20 Bytes - address of the sender.
   * to: DATA, 20 Bytes - address of the receiver. null when it's a contract creation transaction.
-  * value: QUANTITY - value transferred in Wei.
+  * value: QUANTITY - value transferred in BRC.
   * success: QUANTITY - a boolean value indicating whether the call was successfully completed. either 1 (success) or 0 (failure)
   * opcode: DATA - the EVM opcode of the transaction's log.
   * depth: QUANTITY - the length of callstack in EVM.